Costs & Aid

 Residency and Reciprocity

 Since the University is a state institution, Minnesota residents pay lower tuition than nonresidents.
-Please review the downloadable Residency, Reciprocity and Tuition Exemption brochure for more information.
+Please review the downloadable Residency, Reciprocity and Tuition Exemption brochure for definitions and more information.

 - Are permanently residing in Minnesota; and